Highlights

 Trial and Error

-Want to behold the glory that is 'Trial and Error' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or watch the Mark Sobel-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Thinking about watching 'Trial and Error' right from your couch?
+Discovering a streaming service to buy, rent, download, or view the Mark Sobel-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Trial and Error' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Trial and Error' right now, here are some specifics about the Alliance Films, Screenventures XXIV Productions drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Trial and Error' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Trial and Error' right now, here are some finer points about the Alliance Films, Screenventures XXIV Productions drama flick.

-Want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "The young and ambitious district attorney Peter Hudson is convinced that the defendant Andrew Barnes in his current case is guilty, and that winning the case could help him much on his way to become vice-governour of Philadelphia.
 So he doesn't think twice about influencing witnesses.
 Only five years later - now head of the Department of Public Prosecution - when he receives a pledge for retrial, he gets doubts and starts investigating again... even risking his career." .